-Brookhaven proceeds with park updates, including lake house, lazy river - Reporter Newspapers
+Brookhaven proceeds with park updates, including lake house - Reporter Newspapers

 Lynwood Park

-The main project at Lynwood Park is a lap pool with a lazy river, and an open space turf field.
+The main project at Lynwood Park is a pool and an open space turf field.
 Croy said the city is in the process of getting land disturbance permits for the pool project, and that should be done within a week or two.
 Following that, the city will advertise for a construction contract.

 Croy said the turf field will go under a separate contract from the pool.

-Note: Correction: a previous version of this article said a lazy river would be built at Lynwood Park.
-That project is no longer happening.
-The article has been updated to reflect that.